DIYbiosphere/sphere/docs/about/about.md

 layout: docs
 permalink: /docs/about/
 title: About
-summary: The About Us section explains how the project is managed and developed
 ---

+The DIYbiosphe project is maintained by volunteer contributors and managed under an open organization structure.